 At 14 weeks, the fetus measures around 8.5 cm.
-Your baby's genitals, while not yet fully formed, are developed enough to reveal whether it's a boy or a girl.
+Your baby's genitals, while not yet fully formed, are developed enough to determine their sex.
 Usually you can find out the sex of your baby between 16 and 18 weeks when an ultrasound is performed.